The Best Face Oils For Acne-Prone Skin

 But to be sure, not all facial oils are created equal.
 Each type of oil comes with its own set of healing properties, and some of them will make acne worse.
 Green beauty expert and celebrity akeup artist Katey Denno said that Jenette's All-Natural Skin Care was "the blend that turned my skin from acne mess to smooth and clear!"
 She's also a fan of True Botanicals Clear Oil, which was formulated specifically to calm acne-prone skin while healing breakouts and scarring, and Pai's Rosehip Bioregenerate Oil, a super-concentrated combination of omegas and antioxidants that nourish and hydrate the skin.

 Holistic esthetician, natural beauty expert, and certified health coach Britta Plug recommends oils with anti-inflammatory ingredients—to her, less is more.
 "Sometimes people try a million additional things on aggravated skin, and it often gets worse before it gets better.
 It's usually best to simplify."
 She swears by sea buckthorn oil because "it's more rich than other oils but still appropriate for acne-prone skin."
 MyHavtorn Face Oil, her current favorite brand, includes argan and avocado oils in the blend.
 "When the skin dries out too much, it slows down healing time and the skin can't function as well," she said, and she's seen it turn around in her own practice.
-She also frequently uses Laurel's Balance Oil, which is a dry oil that contains anti-inflammatory herbs that help regulate sebum production, as well as Laurel's Blemish Oil, which is meant to be used as a spot treatment.
+She also frequently uses balance oils and blemish oils which help regulate sebum production, as well as is meant to be used as a spot treatment.
 For a more budget-friendly option, a high-quality jojoba oil will do the trick, too!

 When it comes to treating acne—heed Denno's advice and take it a step further.
 Try going a few days without foundation, blush, and bronzer, and instead focus on gentle therapeutics.
 Less is more; your skin will thank you!